PpGamerer/Interactive-websites/README.md

-# Personal Projects – Interactive Frontend Mini Games
+# Personal Projects – Interactive Mini-game Websites

 ## 8-Puzzle – Website with a surprise Mini Game
 Description: Interactive 8-puzzle game with drag-and-drop tiles.
 Solve the puzzle by arranging tiles in order.
 Each tile has a surprise reward when correctly placed.